Conflicts of Interest in Research

 II.
 Applicability and Prohibition

-- This policy applies to all research at NYIT whether supported by external or internal funding, sponsored or unsponsored, and to all research to be carried out at other sites in the name of NYIT.
+- This policy applies to all research at New York Institute of Technology (NYIT) whether supported by external or internal funding, sponsored or unsponsored, and to all research to be carried out at other sites in the name of NYIT.

-- No Investigator, faculty member or administrator at NYIT may participate in Research in which s/he or the Investigator's Family has a Conflict of Interest unless approved in advance in writing in accordance with this policy.
+- No Investigator, faculty member, or administrator at NYIT may participate in Research in which they or the Investigator's Family have a Conflict of Interest unless approved in advance in writing in accordance with this policy.

-A. "Conflict of Interest" means a Significant Financial Interest that could directly and significantly affect the design, conduct, or reporting of Research.
+A. "Conflict of Interest" means a Significant Financial Interest or an Outside Activity that could directly and significantly affect the design, conduct, or reporting of Research.

 B. "Equity Interest" includes stocks, stock options and other ownership interests, but does not include income from investment vehicles, such as mutual funds and retirement accounts, provided the Investigator does not control the investment decisions made in these vehicles.